Natural Remedies for Insect Bites

 Insects

-It is an interesting field which often intersects with other academic disciplines, including genetics, physiology, biology, and chemistry.
+It is an interesting field that often intersects with other academic disciplines, including genetics, physiology, biology, and chemistry.

 At present, there are more than 1.3 million species of insect in the world, which make up 2/3 of the planet’s entire population.
 Thanks to entomologists, humans understand many things about a type of creature which outnumbers them by a factor of several hundred.